Published on September 13, 2020 Updated on April 5, 2023

-To find out more about the three types of insecure attachment and what you can do to overcome attachment disturbances, read our other blog posts and view our online courses by Harvard Medical School’s Associate Professor of Psychology, Dr. Daniel Brown.
+To find out more about the three types of insecure attachment and what you can do to overcome attachment disturbances, read our other articles on the four attachment styles: secure attachment, avoidant attachment, anxious attachment and disorganized attachment.

 Birnbaum, G. E., Reis, H. T., Mikulincer, M., Gillath, O., & Orpaz, A. (2006).
 When sex is more than just sex: Attachment orientations, sexual experience, and relationship quality.
 Journal of Personality and Social Psychology, 91, 929–943.

 Zapf, J. L., Greiner, J., & Carroll, J. (2008).
 Attachment styles and male sex addiction.
 Sexual Addiction and Compulsivity, 15, 158–175.